Beliavsky/GenHyp-cpp/README.md

 # GenHyp-cpp
-Generalized hyperbolic distribution in C++.
+Generalized hyperbolic distribution density, mean, and variance in C++.
 On Windows, compile with a command such as

 ```
 g++ -IC:\cpp\boost_1_87_0 -LC:\cpp\boost_1_87_0\stage\lib xgenhyp.cpp